-Purpose of Assessment: To determine whether, during the period under review, the agency made concerted efforts to assess the needs of children, parents, and foster parents (both at the child's entry into foster care [if the child entered during the period under review] or on an ongoing basis) to identify the services necessary to achieve case goals and adequately address the issues relevant to the agency's involvement with the family, and provided the appropriate services. % Strengths improvement
+Purpose of Assessment: To determine whether, during the period under review, the agency made concerted efforts to assess the needs of children, parents, and foster parents (both at the child's entry into foster care [if the child entered during the period under review] or on an ongoing basis) to identify the services necessary to achieve case goals and adequately address the issues relevant to the agency's involvement with the family, and provided the appropriate services.

-Three of 20 applicable cases were rated as a strength for Item 12 indicating that the needs and services of the child, parents, and foster parents were identified or assessed and/or appropriate service referrals were made.
+Four of 20 applicable cases were rated as a strength for Item 12 because the needs and services of the child and parents were identified or assessed and/or appropriate service referrals were made.

-Item 13: Child & family involvement in case planning

-Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made (or are being made) to involve parents and children (if developmentally appropriate) in the case planning process on an ongoing basis.
+Item 13: Child & family involvement in case planning Purpose of Assessment: To determine whether, during the period under review, concerted efforts were made (or are being made) to involve parents and children (if developmentally appropriate) in the case planning process on an ongoing basis.

-Seven of 20 applicable cases were rated as a strength for Item 13 meaning that the agency adequately involved all parents and/or age-appropriate children in the case planning process.
+Five of 20 applicable cases were rated as a strength for Item 13 indicating that the agency adequately involved all parents and/or age-appropriate children in the case planning process.